mltony/nvda-console-toolkit/README.md

 # nvda-console-toolkit
 Console Toolkit is NVDA add-on, that provides accessibility improvements for Windows console, also known as Command prompt.
 Some of the features may work in alternative terminals, such as Cygwin, PuTTY and Windows Terminal, however, the add-on has only been carefully tested with the default Windows Console.
+SSH users might find this add-on especially handy.

 Some of the features were previously part of [Tony's enhancements add-on](https://github.com/mltony/nvda-tonys'enhancements/).